Lightstone-Group/LightstonePlatform.Products/docs/index.md

 ## Micro Front End

-Your product also needs to contain Micro Front Ends which are custom web components that the platform will render on the tenant based on the responses from your product API.
+Your product also needs to contain Micro Front Ends which are custom web components.
+The platform will render these on the tenant-side based on the responses from your product API.